In the chess study plan I present below, I will show you 15 things you can do that will help you greatly improve your chess.

 - Fight as hard as you can.

 Think about this.
 When your mind already believes in a result, you won’t put in a special effort to try change that result.
-You shouldn’t allow that mindset to hi-jack you.
+You shouldn’t allow that mindset to cause your failure.

 No matter your opponent’s age.
 No matter your opponent’s rating.
 No matter what happened the last time you played against this opponent.
 This time – fight to win!

 Did you know?
-When your opponent has a higher rating than you, it will add pressure on them.
+When your opponent has a higher rating than you, they will experience pressure to win.
 They are expected to win but they know they can easily lose if they make a mistake.
+This is why it is important to believe in yourself, even when your opponent is higher-rated than you.

 7. Make an in-depth study of tactical motifs